tytydraco/yessleep/out/Three_scratches_mean_youre_dead_and_Ive_just_found_the_first_scratch_on_my_door.md

 I asked around about these symbols.
 Some folks brushed me off, others gave evasive answers.
 But one thing was consistent: if your door got marked—then you had to leave town immediately.
 It was said to keep everyone else safe.
 There was talk of 'consequences,' of some looming danger no one wanted to describe, like a shadow you catch in your peripheral vision but disappears when you turn to look at it.

 It became clear the sheriff’s morning ‘inspection’ was his way of catching these scratchings early.
 He’d warn the inhabitants to leave.
-Sometimes they went peacefully, like old Abel Thompson.
+Sometimes they went peacefully, like old Abel.
 Sometimes, when the marked was a newer person in town, they put up a fight.
 No one ever explained who or what made the marks.
 The best I could piece together was that after three markings, something bad happened.

 Last night, I was doing the final count of the register when rapid footsteps approached the shop.
 I glanced up, ready to wave away another late customer, when someone started pounding on the door with such urgency that the bell above it jangled.
 Through the concert posters, I could see Cal's familiar silhouette, but something was wrong.
 His normally relaxed posture was rigid, and he kept shifting from foot to foot like he was standing on burning coals.